Cultural and public centres

-At the Skissernas Museum - Museum of Artistic Process and Public Art there are exhibitions of sketches, preparatory studies and models for public art.
-The aim is to expose the creative process – the “artwork’s birth”, as museum founder Ragnar Josephson put it.
-Today the museum increasingly focuses on highlighting the different aspects of public art and its development.
+At Skissernas Museum – Museum of Artistic Process and Public Art you find exhibitions of sketches, preparatory studies and models for public art.
+The aim is to expose the creative process, the “artwork’s birth”, as museum founder Ragnar Josephson put it.
+Today, the museum increasingly focuses on highlighting the different aspects of public art and its development.

-Read more at the Odeum website (in Swedish)
+Read more on the Odeum website (in Swedish)